nappernick/envelope/README.md

 # envelope - non-profit dashboard & reporting
 ## MVP
 ### Three types of users:
- - Admin user with access to all data sets & reports (less direct data access, than the data necessary to render reports)
+ - Admin user with access to all data sets & reports (not direct data access, but the data necessary to render reports)
  - Client users with access to their specific data sets & reports
- - Low bandwidth (LB) users who need very small functionality
+ - Low bandwidth (LB) users who need very limited data / functionality
 ### Admin Tools:
 - Users view:
   - A view allowing admin to see all current clients & LB users